DemonicSavage/mikan/README.md

 ## Usage

 This is a command line script.
-It first downloads (or updates) metadata files about the available cards (`cards.json`/`stills.json`/`sif.json`), and then downloads the image files themselves.
+It first creates (or updates) metadata files about the available cards (`cards.json`/`stills.json`/`sif.json`), and then downloads the image files themselves.

-By default, running `sifas_card_downloader` without any arguments will download SIFAS cards.
+By default, running `sifas_card_downloader` without any arguments will create metadata and then download SIFAS cards.
 Using the `--stills` argument will download SIFAS stills instead, and `--sif` will download SIF cards.

 ## License